Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 Chronically high blood sugar levels

 Weight control is also crucial for maintaining healthy kidney function.
-Obese people are more prone to chronic kidney disease, and obesity can be largely attributed to processed, high-carb diets.
+Obese people are more prone to chronic kidney disease, and obesity can be attributed mainly to processed high-carb diets.

 Is the keto diet bad for the kidneys?
-This not the initial question you should ask before you start your diet, as many other eating and drinking patterns can affect kidneys as much as or more than the keto diet?
+This is not the initial question you should ask before you start your diet, as many other eating and drinking patterns can affect kidneys as much as or more than the keto diet.

-No matter what way you go extreme require precaution.
-Now that you have the facts, you be the judge if the keto diet plans are bad for kidneys.
+No matter what way you go, extreme requires precaution.
+Now that you have the facts, you can be the judge if the keto diet plans are bad for kidneys.

 Side effects of the keto diet